Access policies

 For example:

-When you enable a policy on a resource for the first time, a default access policy is created based on the resource type, preserving existing system behavior.
+When you configure a policy on a resource for the first time, the default general access reflects existing system behavior.

 Supported features